 So for those of you who are in long-distance relationships, this story may be close to heart.
 That’s why Chinese Valentine’s Day is actually just for you.

 Mark your calendars because this year, Chinese Valentine’s Day falls on Saturday, August 14!
 In 2022, Qixi Festival will fall on August 4.
 In 2023, it will be celebrated on August 11.

 How is Chinese Valentine’s Day Celebrated in China?

-In days gone by, Qixi Festival was an occasion for females to prove the skills necessary for marriage.
-Nowadays, the holiday has followed Western Valentine’s Day traditions for couples to buy gifts, flowers, and chocolates to show your loved ones how much you care.
+In the days gone by, Qixi Festival was an occasion for women to demonstrate the skills needed for marriage.
+Nowadays, the holiday follows Western Valentine’s Day traditions for couples to exchange gifts.

 Here, we’ve put together a list of romantic gift ideas to help put a smile to your sweetheart’s face!